sundayez/test-pager/README.md

 - The architecture of the domain logic is done with ports & adapters approach
 - The adapters are not implemented.
 Those ones that call the domain logic are simulated with polling logic.
 In a real case, message brokers or API calls could be used
-- The PersistenceAdapter has not been used due to limited time, but a suggested use case would be to log the events in the system, or keep a historic record.
+- The PersistenceAdapter has not been used, but a suggested use case would be to log the events in the system, or keep a historic record.
 - Regarding databases, no constraints arise for this implementation.
 Anyway, a good DB need to deal with concurrency and guarantee a good state after an ordered set of operations.

 ### Assumptions